Xenon Gas History

 Xenon is a scarce trace gas found only naturally at approximately one part per 20 million in the Earth's atmosphere.
 However, its unique properties make it a highly desirable gas for a wide range of xenon uses, which means that significantly more of this gas is commercially made than what can be found and gathered.

-This type of xenon gas is a byproduct of fractional distillation, which involves splitting air into nitrogen and oxygen.
-Xenon is then further isolated from the mixture of krypton and xenon produced by the initial liquid oxygen.
-How krypton is removed from xenon gas involves additional distillation steps to separate the two gases based on their different boiling points.
+This form of xenon gas is produced as a byproduct of fractional distillation, a process that separates air into nitrogen and oxygen.
+Xenon is subsequently extracted from the krypton–xenon mixture that remains after the initial liquid oxygen stage.
+The removal of krypton from xenon requires additional distillation steps, where the two gases are separated based on their differing boiling points.

 For those wondering what xenon is, it is essential to note that its properties extend beyond its rarity, making it valuable in various applications, from lighting to medical imaging.
 The xenon definition encompasses its status as a noble gas, characterized by its inertness and distinct blue glow when electrified.